ScryEngineering/scrygroup.com/content/blog-posts/2019-05-13/Why 100% utilization of your time is a bad goal.md

 This scenario can happen in companies managed by well-intentioned but overwhelmed leaders.
 Left unchecked, it can become the norm by default.
 However, the results are the same: leaders model acceptable behavior, and both longtime and new staff take note (consciously or sub-consciously) and behave accordingly.
 The result: an erosion of best practices and a descent into dysfunctional culture.

-### Chronic understaffing

-This can be a separate issue or a result of the company being poorly managed.
-No matter the cause, sudden mass layoffs or gradual attrition leaves employees chronically overworked, resentful, ineffective and eventually, burnt out or sick.
-Even the most dedicated staff members won't be able to keep up if they're chronically swamped.

 ## What can you do?

 Now that we understand the problem of 100% time utilization and how it's caused, let's look at how to prevent it from happening at all.
 It amounts to religiously blocking off time each week that's not assigned to client work.
 Here are some tips on how to do that: